TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Explain how the `this` behaves in different situations.
+- Explain how the `this` keyword behaves in different situations.
 - How to write an object constructor and instantiate the object.
 - Describe what a prototype is and how it can be used.
 - Explain prototypal inheritance.